chaseellsworth/solo/_PRESS-RELEASE.md

  -->

 ## Travel Filter ##
+> For finding places to travel

+## Description##
-## Travel Filter is for travelers who want help or inspiration from the collective experiences of friends to decide where to travel, or to learn more about a destination already in mind.##
+> Travel Filter is for travelers who want help or inspiration from the collective experiences of friends to decide where to travel, or to learn more about a destination already in mind.

+## Summary##
+> Travelers want inspiration on where to go based on people like them (e.g., their friends), or they have a place in mind and want to know which friends have been there/ what they did so they can get input

-##Users upload travel photos and name the locations (continent, country, city/location) so that friends can search areas they are thinking of visiting and see who has been there and what it was like for them, which gives much more context / insight than what is seen on travel sites.
-The users can send messages to those friends asking about trips or locations##
+> Users upload travel photos and name the locations (continent, country, city/location) so that friends can search areas they are thinking of visiting and see who has been there and what it was like for them, which gives much more context / insight than what is seen on travel sites.
+The users can send messages to those friends asking about trips or locations

-## Travelers want inspiration on where to go based on people like them (e.g., their friends), or they have a place in mind and want to know which friends have been there/ what they did so they can get input##

-## You can type in a place and see all the pics from your friends taken in that location or look at a specific person to see their trips (e.g., see all the pictures your friends have taken in Thailand ##
+> You can type in a place and see all the pics from your friends taken in that location or look at a specific person to see their trips (e.g., see all the pictures your friends have taken in Thailand).

-## "This thing is really cool.
-Well, kind of cool.
-Well, it's really just okay.
-I've seen worse.##

-##You just sign up, import friends from Facebook or Twitter and start uploading pics from your computer##
+> You just sign up, import friends from Facebook or Twitter and start uploading pics from your computer

+##Testimonials##
-## "I was about to stop travelling for good before I learned about Travel Filter.
+> "I was about to stop travelling for good before I learned about Travel Filter.
 Now I travel occasionally."
-	- unkown traveler / Travel Filter employee
+	- unkown traveler / actually the author

- ##
+##Next Steps##

-##Go to the website, sign up, and start##
+> Go to the website, sign up, and start

 <!-- getting from api's -->
 <!-- uploading pics -->